Climate Adaptation Labs

 North Holland neighbours the province of Fryslân, separated only by the Waddensea UNESCO World Heritage Site, the largest unbroken system of intertidal sand and mud flats in the world.
 The province is home to the Dutch capital Amsterdam and, like Fryslân, also has a rural coastline.
 By collaborating with Fryslan, the Lab will integrate local and short-term needs with national and international legislation to implement long-term adaptation strategies.

 Gdansk is Poland’s maritime capital and one of the largest ports on the Baltic coast.
-The city is increasingly at risk from torrential rain, flash flooding and sea level rise, which not only impacts citizens, but also has knock-on effects on key economic sectors.
+The city is increasingly at risk from torrential rain, flash flooding and sea level rise, which impacts both its citizens and key economic sectors.
 The Gdansk Climate Adaptation Lab will enhance rainwater management and flood safety through nature-based solutions, such as rain gardens, and through improved water retention reservoirs.